elementary-data/elementary/README.md

 :orange_circle: **Data anomalies monitoring as dbt tests** - Collect metrics and metadata over time, detect anomalies, as native dbt tests in your project!

-:orange_circle: **Data observability UI** - Generate the report for all dbt tests and share with your team.
+:orange_circle: **Data observability UI** - Generate a report for all dbt tests and share with your team.

 :orange_circle: **dbt artifacts uploader**